Tomato Conversions — Fresh, Canned, Paste, Cups, and Pounds Explained

 How many fresh tomatoes equal a 14.5-ounce can?

-A 14.5-ounce can of tomatoes equals about 5 to 6 small tomatoes, or roughly 1 pound of fresh tomatoes.
+A 14.5-oz can equals about 5 to 6 small tomatoes, or roughly 1 pound of fresh.

 How many fresh tomatoes equal a 28-ounce can?

-A 28-ounce can equals about 10 to 12 small tomatoes, or roughly 2 pounds of fresh tomatoes.
+A 28-oz can equals about 10 to 12 small tomatoes, or roughly 2 pounds of fresh.

 Can I substitute fresh tomatoes for canned tomatoes?